Can I freeze sauerkraut? Many people ask this question on the Internet.

 What should you do if you have frozen the wrong sauerkraut?

-If your sauerkraut is soft and tasteless after thawing do not throw it away.
+If your sauerkraut is soft and tasteless after thawing you shouldn’t throw it away.
 You can use it for cooking any hot dishes with fermented cabbage – for soups or main courses.